Nycto/Attempt/README.md

 It's easier to see an example:

-    def process ( data: Map[String, Int] ): Either[String, Product] = {
+    def process ( data: Map[String, String] ): Either[String, Product] = {

         import com.roundeights.attempt.Attempt

         val response = for {

-            userID <- Attempt(
+            userIdString <- Attempt(
-                // Calling 'get' on a map returns an Option data.get("userID"),
+                // Calling 'get' on a map returns an Option data.get("userId"),
-                "Data is missing the 'userID' key"
+                "Data is missing the 'userId' key"
             )

+            // Attempt.except will absorb exceptions and treat them as
+            // failures
+            userId <- Attempt.except( userIdString.toInt, "Invalid userId" )

-            // Guards are supported, but they will use the error message
+            // Guards are supported.
+They will use the error message
-            // of the attempt they are attached to.
-In this case, the error
+            // of the attempt they are attached to. if ( userId > 0 )
-            // message is probably not very appropriate.
-Keep parsing for
-            // another way to handle this situation if ( userID > 0 )

             user <- Attempt(
-                // findByUserID should return an Option
+                // findByuserId should return an Option
-                findUserByID( userID ),
+                findUserByID( userId ),
                 "User could not be found"
             )

-            productID <- Attempt(
+            productIdString <- Attempt(
                 // Calling 'get' on a map returns an Option data.get("productID"),
                 "Data is missing the 'productID' key"
+            )

+            productID <- Attempt.except(
+                productIdString.toInt,
+                "Invalid productId"
             )

             // Another way to handle boolean conditions, but this time it